Life on the Estancia: How Sheep and People Are Bound Together in the Patagonia Grasslands

 Daily Life on the Estancia

-The settlers established themselves in time, and commercial sheep farming took hold.
-By the 1950s, there were over 20 million sheep in Patagonia.
+The settlers established themselves in time, and commercial sheep farms in Patagonia took hold.
+By the 1950s, there were over 20 million sheep in these grasslands.
 Indigenous cultures had been absorbed or wholly destroyed, and private land ownership was firmly established.
 Life on the steppe had changed forever.

-In some provinces, such as Neuquén, Río Negro and Chubut, farmers raise Merino sheep for their fine wool.
+In some provinces, such as Neuquén, Río Negro and Chubut, farmers raise Merino sheep for their fine wool, which has helped Argentina become one of the top wool growing countries in the world.
 In others, like northern Santa Cruz and parts of Tierra del Fuego, the Corriedale breed abounds—nurtured for meat production.